A Positive Return for Oregon

 With a commitment to keep internal costs low and ratepayer benefits high, we focus our investments on:

 1. Saving cost-effective energy efficiency—Energy efficiency is one of the most affordable resources to power, light and heat our buildings and homes.
-When Energy Trust provides a cash incentive for an energy-saving improvement or service, customers know their investment will pay off in a reasonable amount of time.
+When Energy Trust provides a cash incentive for an energy-saving improvement, customers know their investment will pay off in a reasonable amount of time.
 Like many programs nationwide, we use cost-effectiveness tests to guide us in determining when to offer an incentive and the amount of the incentive.
-Learn more about our cost-effectiveness guidelines and tests >
+Learn more about our cost-effectiveness guidelines and tests »

-2. Making it more affordable to install renewable energy systems—Oregonians have access to nearly every renewable energy source and we support their efforts to harness that energy.
-We offer early project development assistance and installation incentives for solar, hydropower, biopower, geothermal systems and certain wind projects.
+2. Funding for small-scale renewable energy systems and grid-connected technologies—Oregonians have access to nearly every renewable energy source and we support their efforts to harness that energy.
+We offer early project development assistance and installation incentives to reduce the above-market costs — the difference between the value of the power produced by a renewable energy project and what it costs to produce the power from the project — of small-scale renewable generation from rooftop solar, hydropower, biopower, and some instances of wind and geothermal.
 These systems are small-scale and less than 20 megawatts in size.

 Our incentive lowers above-market costs, the difference between the value of the power produced by a renewable energy project and what it costs to produce the power from the project.
 The board sets Energy Trust’s above-market cost policy and approves large incentive contracts.
 For some projects, we also receive a share of the Renewable Energy Certificates, to hold in trust for the customers who helped fund the project.

-These renewable energy projects reduce energy costs, support local economies and help develop the electricity grid of tomorrow.
-Learn about the innovative projects we’ve supported »
+Renewable energy projects help reduce energy costs, support local economies and help develop the electricity grid of tomorrow.

 3. Transforming markets to offer more energy-efficient products and services—Through ongoing collaboration with the Northwest Energy Efficiency Alliance, we aim to make energy-efficient products, services and behaviors standard practice.
-Utility customers benefit when they purchase appliances and equipment with automatic energy-efficiency features, and newly constructed buildings with energy efficiency built in.
-Read more about our work with NEEA >
+Utility customers benefit when they purchase energy-efficient appliances, equipment, and newly constructed buildings.
+Read more about our work with NEEA »